Carson-Spaniel/Smart-Dash-Interface/readme.md

 ## Usage

 1. Clone or download the repository.
+2. Run the script: `pip install -r requirements.txt`
-2. Connect your Bluetooth OBD-II adapter to your vehicle.
+3. Connect your Bluetooth OBD-II adapter to your vehicle.
-3. Run the script: `python dash.py`
+4. Run the script: `python dash.py`
-4. The script will display a Smart Dash interface on your screen.
+5. The script will display a Smart Dash interface on your screen.

 ## Features